arctelix/.dotsys/README.md

 - On screen confirmation for all tasks or ride hands free!
 - Guided configuration (no docs or code to read).
 - Optionally migrate existing dotfiles and or topics to dotsys.
+- Automatically backs up any original files we replace (safety first!).
 - Management and organization of OS settings and versions (soon).
 - An API you already know how to use.
 - AND MANY MORE FEATURES